A visit to Corfe Castle, Dorset

 Parking at Corfe Castle

-One of the best places to park for Corfe Castle is at the National Trust Welcome Centre.
-The castle is managed by the National Trust, so parking at the Visitor Centre is free for members.
-However, there are only 90 places, so it can get busy at peak times.
+The best place to park for your visit to Corfe Castle is at the National Trust Welcome Centre, which is located near the castle entrance.
+Since the castle is managed by the National Trust, parking is free for members.
+However, there are only 90 spaces, so it can get busy during peak times.
+Arriving early is recommended to secure a spot!

 Corfe Castle tickets and admission